Finbuckle/Finbuckle.Website/docs/v6.6.1/Strategies.md

 > NuGet package: Finbuckle.MultiTenant.AspNetCore

 Uses request's host value to determine the tenant.
-By default the first host segment is used.
+By default, the first host segment is used.
 For example, a request to "https://initech.example.com/abc123" would use "initech" as the identifier when resolving the tenant.
 This strategy can be difficult to use in a development environment.
 Make sure the development system is configured properly to allow subdomains on `localhost`.
 This strategy is configured as a singleton.